 - Perform gentle exercise, a short walk, hatha yoga, or stretching to improve blood circulation.

 - Step outside for a few moments and take in some fresh air.
 Walk barefoot on the grass while you are at it.

 - Shower before meditation.
-Water helps to wake us up, especially if you can handle a cold shower.
+Water helps to wake us up and feel ready for the day.
+Try a cold shower to feel extra invigorated.

 - Take a few deep breathes or perform a gentle pranayama before mediation.
 Pranayama will also help to aid your concentration of the mind.
 If gentle breathing does not seem effective, then you can try performing a more powerful pranayama such as kapalabhati.
 Only perform a few rounds of the more vigorous pranayama practices otherwise you may cause agitation of the mind.

 Remember, you want to remain calm for your meditation, so do not over excite your body or mind with exercise or breathing practices that are too intense.
 There is no set formula, but in time, you will find the right balance for you.